-Working from home means we will be reducing natural forms of activity, such as walking to the bus, climbing the tube stairs and leaving our desks to get lunch.
+Working from home more means we will be reducing natural forms of activity, such as walking to the bus, climbing the tube stairs and leaving our desks to get lunch.
 It also means we will be stuck inside for longer periods of time, missing the fresh air and sunshine vital to keep our immune systems in good shape.
-Many people will also find their regular form of exercise disrupted because gyms and training studios are closed.
+Many people will also find their regular form of exercise disrupted if, for example, your gym or sports club is closer to your place of work.

 This doesn’t mean you have to be an early bird when your natural inclination is to be a night owl.
 Though society has a tendency to see waking up early as morally superior and more reflective of hard-working tendencies, there is no evidence to support this.